 Some come with bobbins, others are larger and double sided.

 My favorite are the ones with locking clips (so that if I drop them they’re less likely to spill), and ones that have adjustable dividers.
-I’ve got several of these ArtBin boxes. (not pictured) I love them!
+I’ve got several of these Plano boxes for my entire CXC collection. (not pictured) I love them!

 For the most part though, I pick up new boxes as my collection grows.
 I’ve ended up with a variety of different boxes over the years — and that’s okay!

 Mini Thread Boxes

 I also love keeping a few of these mini thread boxes around for a couple of reasons.
-As you can see above I like to keep my variegated thread separate.
+As you can see above I like to keep my Cosmo threads separate.
 I don’t quite have enough for a full sized box just yet, but they fit perfectly in this smaller box.
+Unfortunately, they’ve been sold out for a while now.
+I don’t know if they’ll be back in stock, but definitely something to look out for!

-I also use a small one for my DMC Light Effects thread.
-Now, I hate working with DMC Metallics so I don’t have nearly as much of it as I do spools of Kreinik, so there’s no point in wasting a large box on this.
+I also use another small one for my current projects.
 This box is one I found at a thrift shop a while ago and is branded “The Color Caddy Jr.” on the lid.
 All my online searches lead me to believe these are no longer manufactured, which makes me sad as it’s great size for a travel box.
 That said, it’s a good lesson in checking thrift stores to expand your stash!

 I also generally have one or two of these mini boxes as my designated travel box to take to work or on trips.
 In this photo there’s thread for three different projects.
 The larger un-divided section is used to store a seam ripper, embroidery scissors, and a small biscornu to keep my needles.
 I like to keep one of the compartments empty to keep my extra threads bits (known as ‘orts’).